-Many MGS members are avid collectors of fossils and minerals.
+MGS members are avid collectors of fossils and minerals.
 Part of the fun of collecting is displaying the specimens that have been newly added to your collection.
 The Gallery pages offer MGS members an opportunity to share pictures of those new additions or any fine specimens in their collections.
 We have also included pictures of club activities in the gallery.
-(Unless noted, all photographs were taken by Jim Stedman.)
+(Where no credit is given, the photographs were taken by Jim Stedman.

 Gallery images from 2014 to the present appear below.
 Prior years can be found here.

 Please email any pictures you would like to have posted in these Gallery pages.
 Please include a brief description of what is shown in the picture and where, when, and how you found it.

 The 2018 MGS auction featured an array of desirable specimens.
 The following photo montage captures some of those items and the auction action.
 All photos were taken by Marci Robinson.